Can Deep Neural Networks Predict Data Correlations from Column Names?

 \section{Scenario Variants}

-We analyze which scenario properties influence prediction performance.
-We consider variations in the amount of training data and in the relationship between training and test data.
-Also, we compare performance for different definitions of correlation.
-More precisely, we conduct experiments to analyze the following hypotheses.
+The following experiments analyze how scenario properties influence prediction performance.
+This section considers variations in the amount of training data as well as in the relationship between training and test data.
+Also, it compares performance for different definitions of correlation.

+The following experiments use the Roberta model and define correlation via the Pearson coefficient, using a maximal p-Value of 5\%.
+The threshold on the absolute value of $R$ varies in the following, using a default of $|R|\geq0.9$.
+The quantity of training data varies as well, using 80\% of numerical column pairs as default.
+The remaining data is used for testing.

 \begin{hypothesis} Correlation predictions become more accurate when training on more column pairs. \end{hypothesis}